sindresorhus/php-server/readme.md

 Type: `number`\
 Default: `0`

-The port on which you want to access the server.
+The port on which you want to access the webserver.

 Specify `0` to use a random port.